alephant/MA-data/1_INTRODUCTION/2-1 ML as models.md

 **What of the model carries the explanatory force?**
 Types of models can be distinguished in how they are used to give scientific explanations.
 For explanations given by computational models such as Schelling model, the explanans is typically the transition rules or the algorithm.
 "Schelling explained segregation by pointing out that small decisions reflecting small amounts of bias will aggregate to massively segregated demographics.
 Neither the time sequence of the model's states nor the final, equilibrium state of the model carries the explanatory force; ==the algorithm itself is needed==."
+(Weisberg, 2013, 20)

 So while mathematical and computational models are not ontologically distinct, they are practically different in how they explain and represent the phenomenon of interest.

 Weisberg argues that to understand "the nature of models and model-world relations, we should be thinking about models much closer to the level of abstraction at which they function" (Weisberg, 2013, 23).
-Schelling model functions on the basis of an abstraction from individual preference to model agent's preference.
+Schelling model functions on the basis of abstracting from individual preference to model agent's preference.
 What is the level of abstraction at which DNN function?

 **Model parameters**